Code style guidelines¶

 Once a style is decided upon, it could also be enforced via clang-format.

-Godot’s SCons buildsystem is written in Python 2, and various scripts included in the source tree are either in Python 2 or Python 3.
+Godot’s SCons buildsystem is written in Python, and various scripts included in the source tree are also using Python.